Global-Policy-Lab/gpl-covid/README.md

 ### Data collection and processing
 The steps to obtain all data in <data/raw>, and then process this data into datasets that can be ingested into a regression, are described below.
 Note that some of the data collection was performed through manual downloading and/or processing of datasets and is described in as much detail as possible.
 The sections should be run in the order listed, as some files from later sections will depend on those from earlier sections (e.g. the geographical and population data).

-For detailed information on the manual collection of policy, epidemiological, and population information, see the [up-to-date](https://www.dropbox.com/scl/fi/8djnxhj0wqqbyzg2qhiie/SI.gdoc?dl=0&rlkey=jnjy82ov2km7vc0q1k6190esp) version of our paper’s Supplementary Information.
-A version that was frozen at the time of latest submission is available with the article cited at the top of this README.
-Our epidemiological and policy data sources for all countries are listed [here](data/raw/multi_country/data_sources.xlsx), with a more frequently updated version [here](https://www.dropbox.com/scl/fi/v3o62qfrpam45ylaofekn/data_sources.gsheet?dl=0&rlkey=p3miruxmvq4cxqz7r3q7dc62t).

 #### Geographical and population data
 1. `python code/data/multi_country/get_adm_info.py`: Generates shapefiles and csvs with administrative unit names, geographies, and populations (most countries).